tronmongoose/tronmongoose/README.md

 - 👋 Hi, I’m @tronmongoose
 - 👀 I’m interested in Product in web3
-- 🌱 I’m currently learning more about DAOs
+- 🌱 I’m currently learning more JavaScript and LangChain
-- 💞️ I’m looking to collaborate on LooksRare or other community run marketplaces
+- 💞️ I’m looking to learn more about generative art
 - 📫 How to reach me @beyourhuckberry

 <!---